dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 ## Handle events

 Now that the form has all of its controls laid out, the next step is to add event handlers to respond to user input.
-With the form designer still open, perform the following steps:
+Go to the form designer and perform the following steps:

 01. Select the **Add Name** button control on the form.
 01. In the **Properties** window, click on the events icon :::image type="icon" source="media/create-app-visual-studio/icon-events.png" border="false"::: to list the events of the button.
 01. Find the **Click** event and double-click it to generate an event handler.

-    This action adds the following code to the the form:
+    This action adds the following code to the form:

     ```csharp
     private void btnAdd_Click(object sender, EventArgs e)